 On the 11th December 1943, Wellington BK440 took off from RAF Little Horwood, 26 O.T.U. detailed to carry out a navigation training sortie, and crashed near Park Farm, Hindolveston, eight miles E.S.E. of Fakenham in Norfolk.
 All the crew were killed.

-A local resident has taken the time to research the events of that night and these have been recorded on WW2 Talk: My tribute to the crew of Wellington BK440.
+A former local resident, the late Mr Richard Gray, took the time to research the events of that night and these have been recorded on WW2 Talk: My tribute to the crew of Wellington BK440.